boylesoftware/stacy/README.md

 stacy publish
 ```

-One last setup step is to configure a webhook in your Contentful space to call Stacy publisher on publish and unpublish events.
+One last setup step is to configure a webhook in your Contentful space to call Stacy publisher on _publish_ and _unpublish_ events.
 In your AWS account, in [API Gateway](https://aws.amazon.com/api-gateway/) service find the API created for you by Stacy.
 There is only one method `POST /publish` in the API's `prod` stage.
-Note its invoke URL.
+Note its _Invoke URL_.

-Also, go to the API Keys section and note the value of the API key created for Stacy.
+Also, go to the _API Keys_ section and note the value of the API key created for Stacy.

-In your Contentful space go to Space settings&rarr;Webhooks and add a webhook.
+In your Contentful space go to _Space settings&rarr;Webhooks_ and add a webhook.
 Put the API Gatwey's invoke URL in the URL field (leave the method `POST`).
-Then pick Select specific triggering events option in the Triggers section.
-Check Publish and Unpublish checkboxes in Entry and Asset rows (4 checkboxes checked altogether).
+Then pick _Select specific triggering events_ option in the _Triggers_ section.
+Check _Publish_ and _Unpublish_ checkboxes in _Entry_ and _Asset_ rows (4 checkboxes checked altogether).

-In the Headers section click Add custom header.
-Put "X-API-Key" in the Key field and in the Value field put the API key from the API Gateway's API Keys.
+In the _Headers_ section click _Add custom header_.
+Put "X-API-Key" in the _Key_ field and in the _Value_ field put the API key from the API Gateway.

-Once you save this webhook, publishing and unpulishing entries and assets in Contentful will trigger the publisher in the AWS setup.
+Once you save this webhook, publishing and unpulishing entries and assets in Contentful will trigger the publisher in the AWS setup and you are all set!